Last updated: 13 April 2026

 - Request a rent review every five years

-- Challenge rent reviews if they are not market-based
+- Challenge rent reviews if they’re not market-based

 - Appeal to the Pubs Code Adjudicator if the pubco refuses to negotiate fairly